-A mural labelled as ‘a message of love and inclusivity’ has been launched on Grosvenor Street in the heart of New Brighton.
+A Martin Luther King JR Mural labelled as ‘a message of love and inclusivity’ has been launched on Grosvenor Street in the heart of New Brighton.

 The portrait of Dr Martin Luther King has been commissioned through Mr Davies’ company Rockpoint Leisure, who are currently undertaking a large-scale privately- funded regeneration project within The Victoria Quarter area of the town.

 The anniversary of the assassination also coincides with the launch of House of Lords Select Committee on Regenerating Seaside Towns and Communities report, ‘The Future of Seaside Towns,’ to which Mr Davies has given evidence, and has subsequently resulted in the committee using New Brighton’s Victoria Quarter as a key case study within the report.

 In the report Mr Davies explained, “seaside towns that have seen the most success in shaking off the negative image … are those that have identified their own special character and unique selling points.”

 Of the work and rejuvenation of New Brighton he said how most seaside towns, should “boast of something that is special and unique to them alone”, whether that be “a combination of inherent geography, history, geology and ecology, and a host of other factors besides, including created features, such as attractions and culture.”